Recommendations

 An undercover policeman infiltrates a notorious ring of jewel thieves headed by a man no one has ever seen.

-The influence of Ralph Ince in Crime Unlimited can be felt in the way modern Mystery films handle character-driven intensity.
+The influence of Ralph Ince in Crime Unlimited can be felt in the way modern Crime films handle character-driven intensity.
 From the specific lighting choices to the pacing, this 1935 release set a high bar for atmospheric immersion.

 Dir: Ralph Ince